camsaul/lein-instant-cheatsheet/README.md

 1. Add `lein-instant-cheatsheet` to your Leiningen `:plugins`
 2. Start the webserver with `lein instant-cheatsheet`

-Instant Cheatsheet spins up a Ring server at `localhost:13370`.
+Instant Cheatsheet spins up a Ring server at `localhost:13370` and automatically reloads documentation whenever a Clojure file in your project changes.

 [![Screenshot](screenshot.png)][2]